Open source runtime. Managed platform on top.

 Fully.
 The MTHDS standard and Pipelex runtime are MIT-licensed.
 The open-core model means enterprise features (managed cloud, advanced observability, certification) are commercial, but the runtime and the standard stay open.

 Yes — the Pipelex AI Sprint is a fixed-price, 3-week engagement to ship three automations on your infrastructure. €20,000 (excl.
-VAT), reliability threshold contractual, 20% malus if we miss it.
+VAT), contract-backed reliability threshold, and a 20% fee reduction if we miss it.
 See the Sprint section for the full offer.

 You walk away with code, methods, and a Docker image — yours.
 Three paths from there: run it autonomously, keep an Extended Pipelex Support contract (monthly), or migrate to Pipelex Cloud when it launches.
 Sprint clients get priority access to Pipelex Cloud.